rcls/gpsfreak/README.md

 ------------

-The LMK05318b generates a bit of heat, and the board may reach temperatures approaching 30 °C above ambient.
+The LMK05318b generates a bit of heat, and the board may reach temperatures 30 °C above ambient.
 This should not be a problem, but provision is made to heat-sink the rear of the PCB to the case.

 There is an 11 mm × 7 mm exposed copper area backside to the LMK05318b.
 Solder a 2 mm thick copper slug to this, and then cover with a 1.5 mm thick thermal